-We will work together with the MiThrive initiative and the Community Health Innovation Region on development and implementation of a plan to increase access to mental health and substance use disorder services.
+We will work together with the MiThrive initiative and Community resources on development and implementation of a plan to increase access to mental health and substance use disorder services.

 Anticipated Impact of Outlined Actions

 Goal

 Improve mental health and substance use through prevention and by ensuring access to appropriate, quality services and supports.